ogecko/alpaca-benro-polaris/README.md

 ## Technical Expertise
 * Vladimir Vyskocil - for his work on the protocol and demonstrating comms, helping inspire this project.
+* Stefan Berg - for creating and maintaining N.i.n.a.
 * Robert B. Denny - for his work in writing a template for Alpaca drivers everywhere.
 * Steven Byrnes - and the SeeStar_alp driver developers for sharing their great work.
 * Peter Simpson - for leading the ASCOM architecture and developing the conformance test suite.
 * ASCOM Initiative Members - for their tireless standards work to improve astronomy  device  compatibility.

 ## Beta Testers
-* Vladimir Vyskocil - MacOS
+* Vladimir Vyskocil
-* John Harrison - Pentax K1 - Nikon Z6 - Android.
+* 5x5Stuido
+* Bakermanz
+* Chris-F2024
+* Humayun Qureshi
+* Spiderx01
+* Ladislav

 ## Kickstarter Game Changer Backers
 * To be completed